Why the North Cascades?

-As the environmental movement matured, conservationists sought to establish a national park that prioritized wilderness.
-Concerned about the National Park Service’s policy favoring development for tourism and the US Forest Service’s policy promoting logging in the national forests, they leveraged a changing political environment and the evolving environmental values of the natural resource agencies to achieve the goal of permanent wilderness protection.
+Concerned about the National Park Service’s policy favoring development for tourism and the US Forest Service’s policy promoting logging in the national forests, conservationists leveraged changing political conditions and the evolving environmental values of the natural resource agencies to achieve the goal of permanent wilderness protection in the North Cascades.
 Their grassroots activism became increasingly sophisticated, eventually leading to the compromise that resulted in the 1968 creation of Washington’s magnificent third national park.
+The North Cascades became a touchstone issue for the wilderness movement and its patchwork quilt of land designations is a direct result.

 “With clarity and insight, Danner tells a very complicated story of conservation politics. …excellent.” — John Miles, National Parks Traveler